“Science of Hope”

 Toronto Treatment for Depression

-I work attentively and conscientiously with individuals suffering with depressive symptoms and I hope that the information presented here will be of assistance to you or someone you care about.
+As a Toronto Registered Psychotherapist, I work attentively and conscientiously with individuals suffering with depressive symptoms.
+I hope that the information presented here will be of assistance to you or someone you care about.
 Depression affects the body, mood, and thoughts.
 It influences the way a person eats and sleeps, the way one feels about oneself, and the way one thinks about things.
 Many people with depression say that their symptoms are often worse first thing each day.

 Depression makes one feel exhausted, worthless, helpless, and hopeless.
 Such negative thoughts and feelings make some people feel like giving up.
 It is important to realize that these negative views are part of the depression and typically do not accurately reflect the actual circumstances.
 Some people find that negative thinking starts to fade as treatment begins.
-Psychotherapy for depression is very helpful.
+You may find Psychotherapy for depression very helpful.

 Symptoms of Depression